karenbarbe/Small-Reading-Club/README.md

 ## About the project

-A personal project showcasing a curated collection of books in an interactive single-page website that helps readers discover their next great book.
-Built with HTML, CSS, and JavaScript, this site displays several book entries including visual previews, detailed information, and interactive features to track reading interest.
+A personal project showcasing a curated collection of books in a responsive and interactive single-page website that helps readers discover their next great book.
+Built with HTML, CSS, and JavaScript, this site displays multiple book entries that include visual previews, detailed information, and interactive features to track reading interest.

 ## Live site